convenient/hyper-dimensional-mazes/README.md

 See [`src/graph/maze/mazesidewinder.h`](src/graph/maze/mazesidewinder.h)
 and click [here](http://weblog.jamisbuck.org/2011/2/3/maze-generation-sidewinder-algorithm) to read more about this algorithm.

 The sidewinder algorithm is similar to the binary algorithm, however it results in only one spanning path along a single axis of the maze.
-This is referred to as the "backbone"  within the source code, it can be seen on the left hand side of the 2D graph below.
+This is referred to as the "backbone"  within the source code, it can be seen on the left-hand side of the 2D graph below.
 The backbone and associated generation logic was very difficult to abstract for higher dimensions, and the solution shown here is very buggy.
 The code fails far more frequently than it runs, and in order to get any usable output the size of the maze had to be reduced significantly.

 ### Sidewinder 2D and 3D